 - In a non reactive shallow dish, combine the chicken with the marinade, cover with plastic wrap and refrigerate for 30 minutes.

-- Remove the marinated chicken from the fridge and mix in the egg until well combined.
+- Remove the marinated chicken from the fridge.
+Add the egg in and mix until well combined.

 - Combine the bread crumbs, grated Parmigiano Reggiano cheese, salt and pepper on a wide plate.